cbrl-nuces/GOntoSim/README.md

+# GOntoSim

-# GOntoSim: A Semantic Similarity Measure based on LCA and Common Descendants
+Source code and datasets of the paper 'GOntoSim: A Semantic Similarity Measure based on LCA and Common Descendants'.
 Web server is available at http://www.cbrlab.org/GOntoSim.html.

 ## Dependencies